Who would have thought that you could make a tonne of money from cart abandonment?

 The email only contained a few sentences with a link directed to back the checkout.
 It was plain text, no fancy HTML or theme stuff.
 Just text.

-The email became an overwhelming success.
+That email became an overwhelming success.
 The open rate was 61%.

 No, that’s not a typo.
 61%.

-I’ve never seen bigger open rate even in transaction emails, or opt-in emails, which usually performed at around 50% with our highest marketing efforts.
+I’ve never seen a bigger open rate even in transaction emails, or opt-in emails, which usually performed at around 50% with our highest marketing efforts.

-I figured out that this is simple logic:
+So I figured out that this is simple logic:

 Right after you abandon your cart, an email pops up in your Inbox from the same shop you’ve just abandoned.
 Would you open it?